joshuacfowler/EndoHerbarium/README.md

 endo_herbarium_records_merge.R|script to combine herbarium endophyte survey data with various specimen locality databases, along with use of ggmap package to generate locality coordinates posthoc_climate_correlation.R|downloads climate data from PRISM, calculates observed change in climate drivers, and tests for relationships between modeled trends in endophyte prevalence and change in climate drivers sample_size_sensitivity_analysis.R|analysis to test ability of model to capture trends in data with spatially-biased missing data. performs this task by generating simulated data, and then fitting models with know proportion of data missing in one quadrant

-2022-07-13_README_for_year_random_effects_in_MPM.txt | notes about meeting between Josh and Tom clarifying how we are lining up the year random effects of the vital rate models within the population model. summary is that surv/growth occur in year t->t1, and reproduction occurs in year t1, but this reproduction informs new recruits in the following year.
-LTREB_endodemog_2021_Plant_locations_and_maps | script to compile maps of surviving plants in the plots during census based on XY coordinates

 ### Manuscript
 holds drafts and figures of manuscript.
 Final manuscript files are appended with "_GCB"